suraj0119/suraj0119/README.md

 <table>
   <tr>
     <td>
       <br>Hi, I’m Suraj Kambale! 👋 I have a B.Tech in Computer Science from Batu University 🎓 and am currently mastering MERN Full Stack development at Masai School 💻.
 My journey in tech is thrilling, and I've developed several projects that highlight my passion for dynamic web applications 🚀.
 At Masai, I’ve gained hands-on experience with MongoDB, Express.js, React, and Node.js 🌐.
 These projects have sharpened my skills and emphasized clean code, problem-solving, and teamwork 🤝.
 I’m always eager to learn and take on new challenges 🌟.
-Explore my repos and let’s connect for any opportunities or collaborations! 💬<br><br>
+Explore my repos, check out my <a href="https://your-portfolio-link.com" target="_blank">Portfolio</a>, and let’s connect for any opportunities or collaborations! 💬<br><br>
     </td>
     <td>
       <img src="https://stormystudio.com/wp-content/uploads/2023/02/Animation-for-business-rotating-character-desk-scene.gif" alt="Animation" width="400"/>